-Subject: HISTORY
+Year 8 Subject: HISTORY

-To promote the use of the 5 key Historical skills of chronology, Historical Interpretation, Historical Enquiry and Communicating about the Past through the study of The English Civil War/The Industrial Revolution/Slavery and Civil Rights
+To promote the use of the 5 key Historical skills of chronology, Historical Interpretation, Historical Enquiry and Communicating about the Past through the study of Slavery and Civil Rights / The Industrial Revolution / WWI / WWII

-Autumn Term: 1a Autumn Term 1b What were the causes of the English Civil War?
-What was it like to live in England after the Civil War Assessment Essay on What were the causes of the English Civil War (Communicating about the Past) Assessment Essay on What was life like for Women in the Century?
-(Historical Interpretation) Spring term 2a Spring term 2b What was life like in the Industrial Revolution?
+Autumn Term: 1a Autumn Term 1b The Slave Trade and the abolition of Slavery The Civil Rights Movement Assessment A booklet to explain the arguments in favour of the abolition of Slavery (Historical Enquiry) Assessment Spring term 2a Spring term 2b What was life like in the Industrial Revolution?
 What was life like in the Industrial Revolution?
-Assessment Research booklet on Children in the Mills (Historical Enquiry) Assessment Which scientist made the greatest contribution to Industrial Revolutionary medicine (Communicating about the Past) Summer term 3a Summer term 3b Slavery in the British Empire Civil Rights in the USA Assessment What was life like on the plantation booklet (Historical Enquiry) Assessment Summer exam assessing all 5 skills
+Assessment Research booklet on Children in the Mills (Historical Enquiry) Assessment Which scientist made the greatest contribution to Industrial Revolutionary medicine?
+(Communicating about the Past) Summer term 3a Summer term 3b WWI: causes, trench warfare, life on the homefront WWII: causes, major battles and life on the homefront Assessment Written essay to explain the causes of WWI Assessment Summer exam assessing all 5 skills

-Various research / project work / extended written exercises / revision / .
+Various research / project work / extended written exercises / revision /